dkwasny/AnsibleConfig/README.md

 Here is a list of the stacks I have setup so far.
 * hadoop: Starts all hdfs and yarn daemons
 * hbase: Starts all hdfs, yarn, zookeeper and hbase daemons
-* solrcloud: Starts all hdfs, yarn, zookeeper and solr daemons.
 * hive: Starts all hdfs, yarn and Hive daemons.
 * all: Starts all the things!